 14 Comae Berenices is a blue to white star that can be located in the constellation of ComaBerenices.
 The star can be seen with the naked eye, that is, you don't need a telescope/binoculars to see it.

 The Id of the star in the Yale Bright Star Catalogue is HR4733.
 HIP60697 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD108283.

 14 Comae Berenices has an apparent magnitude of 4.92 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-14 Comae Berenices has an absolute magnitude of 0.30 which is the apparent magnitude of an object if it were 32.6 light years away or 10 parsecs from Earth.
+If you used the 1997 Parallax value, you would get an absolute magnitude of 0.30 If you used the 2007 Parallax value, you would get an absolute magnitude of 0.28.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.